dantheuber/clipless/README.md

 3. Lock a previous clips contents, useful for saving an item that you would like to access at a later time without going back to re-copy it from a given source.
 4. Make manual changes to a previous clip.
 5. Create clip compilation templates as described in the [planning document](https://github.com/dantheuber/clipless/blob/master/PlanningDocument.md#clip-compile-templates)
-  - Use `ctrl+~` to view list of templates and select one by clicking on it or tabbing thru the list.
+  - Use `ctrl+shift+~` to view list of templates and select one by clicking on it or tabbing thru the list.

 ### Planned Features